Have a YFU exchange experience in one of the most ecologically aware countries in the world!

 Intensive Language Course

 Students who have less than two years of language study for German-speaking Switzerland will be enrolled in an intensive four-week language training option included in tuition.
 Students are encouraged to start studying German immediately after they have been accepted to the program.

 Students wishing to study abroad in French-speaking Switzerland must meet the two-year language requirement.
 Prior to departure, students will take a language test.
 Upon arrival, students may be required to take an intensive language course if they do not meet an A2 level of French.

-Many additional events, such as family meetings and regional gatherings, might take place locally throughout the year.
-A four or five-day ski camp in a Swiss skiing resort.
+Skiing Trip: Students have the opportunity to attend a four- to five-day ski camp in a Swiss skiing resort.
 This trip is organized by YFU Switzerland and with an additional fee includes room and board, ski pass, and travel from the host family to the destination.
+Students may also chose to snowbaord.